Electrical Technology Program

-Due to limited lab capacity at Lone Star Creekside as a result of COVID-19, Tomball ISD is limited to nine total students in the Electrical Technology program.
+Due to limited lab capacity at Lone Star Creekside, Tomball ISD is limited to thirteen total students in the Electrical Technology program.

 - When does the class meet?

-The schedule is still being finalized, but the tentative plans are for each student to have lunch and participate in 5th period at their home campus before reporting to the Lone Star Creekside campus from approximately 1:15-2:45 p.m.
+Each student will have to have lunch and participate in 5th period at their home campus before reporting to the Lone Star Creekside campus from approximately 1:15-2:45 p.m.
 Monday through Friday.
 Dual credit courses that are taught on the college campus follow the Lone Star College calendar.
-Therefore, this fall semester for this class would begin on or about Monday, August 30, 2021, and conclude on approximately Friday, December 19, 2021.
-The spring semester is projected to run from Tuesday, January 18 - Friday, May 13, 2022.

 - Will transportation be provided?